mendix/docs/content/appstore/widgets/maps.md

 After obtaining the access token, provide it to the widget in the **General** > **Configurations** widget settings.
 For Google Maps, the **Google Maps API Key** property should be used, while for the other map providers the **API key** property should be used.

 {{% alert type="warning" %}}
-The API key may be subject to a usage rate.
-Use the API key securely to avoid paying for a hacked API key.
-For more information about how to share an API key properly, see [API security best practices](https://developers.google.com/maps/api-security-best-practices).
+Make sure that you keep the API key secure.
+For more information, see [API security best practices](https://developers.google.com/maps/api-security-best-practices).
 {{% /alert %}}

 {{% alert type="info" %}}